drbeco/vimtemplates/README.md

     - `let g:webpage='www.myextraordinary.example.com'`
     - `let g:phone="+55 (11) 1234-5678"`

-* If you have doxgen plugin installed, you can use:
+* If you have doxygen plugin installed, you can use:
     - `let g:DoxygenToolkit_authorName=g:author`

 That is basically it.